hanielbaez/docs-1/getting-started-tutorial/getting-started-with-hash.md

 ## Tutorial: Build a Hospital

 In this tutorial we're going to augment one of our existing epidemiological simulations and add a hospital.
-Along the way you'll learn key features of HASH Core and how to use agent based modeling to simulate and answer complex questions.
+Along the way you'll learn key features of hCore and how to use agent based modeling to simulate and answer complex questions.

- [Start by opening our base template](https://hash.ai/index/5e86c068eb2a710a4a2fe11e/getting-started-base) and copying it into your H-Drive.
+ [Start by opening our base template](https://hash.ai/index/5e86c068eb2a710a4a2fe11e/getting-started-base) and copying it into your hDrive.

 {% hint style="info" %}
-If you start editing an example simulation it will be automatically copied into your H-Drive.
+If you start editing an example simulation it will be automatically copied into your hDrive.
 Alternatively click copy in the top banner of the page.
 {% endhint %}

 We've provided a number of agents and behaviors already to simulate a virus spreading through a population.
 Look around at the files in the editor and click play to get a sense for how the simulation works now.